SmartEVSE/SmartEVSE-3/docs/configuration.md

         that your fixed cable can carry.

 CIRCUIT	(only appears when PWR SHARE set to <Master>, or when PWR SHARE set to <Disabled>
-        and Mode is Smart or Solar):
+        and Mode is Smart or Solar and EV METER not set to <Disabled>):
         Set the max current the EVSE circuit can handle (load balancing): 10-200A (see also subpanel wiring)